How to talk with a Representative or Senator

 - What can you do?
 A good way to end the meeting is to ask the staff person what the Profession can do to get the member of Congress’ support.
 Feedback often includes showing grassroots support for legislation through constituent letters and phone calls, or simply providing more information on the bill.

-- Stay informed: Ask the staff person how you can keep up-to-date on district events and updates to make the meeting go more smoothly.
+- Stay informed.
+Ask the staff person how you can keep up-to-date on district events and updates to make the meeting go more smoothly.

 Follow up your visit with a handwritten thank you note.